sourabhgmti/shortened-url-service/README.md

    `REPOSITORY              TAG       IMAGE ID       CREATED          SIZE`

-   `shortened-url-service   latest    c5c4810b444e   47 minutes ago   153MB`
+   `sourabhgmti/shortened-url-service   latest    c5c4810b444e   47 minutes ago   153MB`

 8. Now run docker images :

-   `docker run -d --name shortened-url-app -p 8080:8080 -t shortened-url-service`
+   `docker run -d --name shortened-url-app -p 8080:8080 -t sourabhgmti/shortened-url-service`

     Now our application is up and running as a container and can be checked by executing endpoints that we exposed.
 For example :